Disney World Special Events, Festivals and Parties

 The Garden Rocks Dining Package, available for lunch or dinner on Fridays through Mondays, is offered during the Garden Rocks Concert Series.
 Dining packages are available at select Epcot restaurants.
 Cost will vary depending on restaurant and mealtime selected.
 Dining packages include an appetizer, entrée and dessert—or one full buffet or family-style dining, where applicable—along with a non-alcoholic beverage and a guaranteed seat at one of the Garden Rocks concert performances later that day.

-- 2023 Garden Rocks Dining Packages went on sale on February 9, 2023.
+• 2024 Garden Rocks Dining Packages went on sale on February 6, 2024.
 For more information or to make a reservation, go to the Garden Rocks Dining Package page.
-Please note: admission to Epcot and a theme park reservation are required and not included in the price.
+Please note: valid admission to Epcot is required and not included in the price.
 Advance reservations are highly recommended.

 runDisney Springtime Surprise Weekend